-The Montmartre museum is certainly the most charming museum in Paris!
-It was created in 1960 in the oldest building in the Butte, who was also the place of residence of many artists as Auguste Renoir, Emile Bernard, Raoul Dufy, Suzanne Valadon, Maurice Utrillo, etc.
+The Musée Montmartre is certainly the most charming museum in Paris!
+It was created in 1960 in the oldest building in the Butte, it was also the place of residence of many artists as Auguste Renoir, Emile Bernard, Raoul Dufy, Suzanne Valadon, Maurice Utrillo, etc.

 It houses a unique collection of paintings, posters and drawings and relive the history of the Butte, the artistic effervescence of its workshops, the Boat wash-house with Cortot workshop, and the atmosphere of its famous cabarets, the Lapin Agile at the Moulin Rouge.

 You will also find next to the gardens museum Renoir Gardens, they were restored in memory of Auguste Renoir, impressionist painter who lived here in 1876 and 1877.
 During his stay, he painted several masterpieces whose Bal du moulin de la Galette and The Swing.